Graphical user interface

 Starting the user interface

-You can create a user interface from a planetmapper.Observation object using the planetmapper.Observation.run_gui() function.
+You can also create a user interface from a planetmapper.Observation object using the planetmapper.Observation.run_gui() function.
 This is mainly useful if you want to combine using a user interface to fit the observation with some Python code to e.g. run some additional analysis.
 This also gives you access to the full customisation offered by planetmapper.Observation, allowing you to specify parameters such as illumination_source and aberration_correction which cannot be customised using the GUI alone.

 Fitting an observation